michal-h21/xake/luaxake/README.md

   config files for different projects, then in the current working directory, project root and local TEXMF tree.

+- `-l`,`--loglevel` -- Set level of messages printed to the terminal.
+Possible
+  values: debug, info, status, warning, error, fatal.
+Default value is `status`, which prints warnings, errors and status messages.

 - `-s`,`--script` -- Lua script that can change Luaxake configuration settings.